Graduate Credits for AIM Pathways Courses

 Arcadia Credit Requirements

-• In order to qualify for graduate credits that Arcadia will accept, participants must average 83% for their total grade.
+- In order to qualify for graduate credits, participants must average 83% for their total course grade.

-• All course grades are determined by participation in Post-Knowledge Inventory, end-of-section quiz scores, and the virtual community of practice sessions provided during the course.
+- All course grades are determined by your Post-Knowledge Inventory grade, end-of-section quiz scores, and attendance in the virtual community of practice sessions.

-• AIM assigns a grade upon completion of the course according to the Arcadia Graduate Academic Policies.
+AIM assigns a grade upon completion of the course according to the Arcadia Graduate Academic Policies which can also be found on your course syllabi.

-(Example: A cohort ending on Friday, June 2, 2023 is a Session 2 registration.
+(Example: A cohort ending on Friday, June 2, 2023 follows a Semester 2 registration window.
 Registration will need to be completed and paid for anytime between June 1 and August 31.)

 Arcadia Graduate credit Registration